 Gil: Bar Kamtza blemished the calf, and the Talmud gives two versions of his action.
 He either put the blemish on its lips – its mouth – or on its eye.
 Of course, there is a technical halakhic aspect to this: These are places where the Romans did not regard the blemish as disqualifying the animal for sacrifice, but the Jews did.
 Nevertheless, if one reads the story with literary sensitivity, it is impossible to ignore the lips and the eyes: Perhaps they allude to the lips that did not protest, and the eyes that were closed so tight they could not see this person, who may have been unlikeable, but one should nevertheless make the effort to coexist with him.
 In this reading, the calf is the Jewish people, or perhaps the other guests are the blemished calf.

 Ehud: That is the lesson for today as well.
 No matter how you interpret the details, the story is about baseless hatred, which the Rabbis claimed caused the Destruction.
 We are living in an era when baseless hatred is rampant.
 I am happy to say it is not so absolutely everywhere, and I think there is still a large part of our people that is looking for ways to be united.
 Nevertheless, it is impossible to ignore.
-It is impossible to ignore that we are living in the same kind of era, especially on social media where anyone can say whatever they feel like.
+It is impossible to ignore that we are living in a similar era where baseless hatred is rife, especially on social media where anyone can say whatever they feel like.
 There is a monster on the loose.
 The Kamtza and Bar Kamtza narrative teaches us that the monster already existed back then, just as it does today.
 The real question is whether we can learn anything from it and how we can repair things.
 Studying this narrative, the Three Weeks, and the fasts, all help repair this brokenness.

 Putting a blemish on the calf is a metaphor for the blemished relationships between people.
 You put a blemish on me, you embarrassed me, you smeared me so that wherever I go, people scorn me.
 We are still talking about it 2,000 years later.